What Successful OET Candidates Do Well (that others don't)(For one thing, reading this article is easy for them!)

 |In the Reading subtest, they |

-• understand the different kinds of information found in different kinds of texts (kinds of studies, case reports, article review and others).
+• understand the different kinds of information found in different kinds of clinical and non-clinical texts.

 • can scan texts quickly, without reading in detail, and find the main ideas.